Danyc0/Society-voting-bot/README.md

 * SHEET_ID -> The ID for the spreadsheet in which to enter details of the standing candidates.
 This should only be accessible to the committee, or better yet, just the secretary.

-* COMMITTEE_ROLE -> The role name for committee members (who are the only people who can start/end voting)
 * SECRETARY_NAME -> The name of the current secretary.
 * SECRETARY_EMAIL -> The email address of the secretary.
 This is needed in case a candidate cannot make the live election call, and to notify the secretary of new candidates.